UltraCart/rest_api_v2_sdk_javascript/docs/CheckoutApi.md

 var apiInstance = new UltraCartRestApiV2.CheckoutApi();

-var cartId = "cartId_example"; // String | Cart ID to retrieve
+var cart_id = "cart_id_example"; // String | Cart ID to retrieve

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {